 - Same day and next day appointments are arranged with families when a risk management plan can be established and no need for medical intervention has been identified.

-- The CAMHS Crisis Tem reviews all referrals for the Liverpool and Sefton boroughs made to Liverpool and Sefton CAMHS.
+- The CAMHS Crisis Team reviews all referrals for the Liverpool and Sefton boroughs made to Liverpool and Sefton CAMHS.

 Do you have drop-in facilities?

 There are currently no drop-in facilities, but same-day or next-day appointments are facilitated under certain circumstances.

 Do you take referrals directly from children/young people, parents/carers?